 - Keeping costs down and reasonable

-Consumer demand for better pricing and the increased demand for transparency of pricing are clearly the most critical of the five challenges.
+Consumer demand for better pricing and the increased demand for transparency of pricing is clearly the most critical of the five challenges.
 But the other three aren’t far behind them.

 The last is where inbound call centers can make the most impact on a provider’s viability.
 Inefficient contact centers, for example, drive operating costs up and cut deeply into a provider’s profitability.

 Some of this inefficiency has to do with a lack of technology.
 For example, IVR/speech recognition is low in the health care industry.
 But high workforce costs and inefficient processing of calls also cut into a provider’s profitability.

 Whatever the cause, health care providers will have a hard time keeping costs down.
 With many facing razor-thin margins, you can expect cost containment to be a top priority for call center managers in the next few years.

 Pivotal Roll For Inbound Call Centers In Health Care Industry

 Most health care providers know the value of having a good inbound call center.
 But these call centers will take on an increasingly pivotal role in the coming years.

 That’s because consumers are looking to call centers to provide more personalization and flexibility in transactions.
 They’re also expecting call centers to facilitate more transparency in the quality and pricing of call center services.